KenT2/pipresents-gtk/README.md

 Install RPi OS Bookworm
 -----------------------

-Image a SD Card with the RPi OS Bookworm with desktop (32 Bit).
+Image a SD Card with the RPi OS Bookworm with desktop (32 Bit)?????.

 Ensure the OS is up to date: